roastduck/destroyer_2d/BUILD.md

 Dependencies
 -------

-This program makes use of *LiquidFun* which provides 2D physics simulation, and *GLFW* is an *OpenGL* loader.
+This program makes use of *LiquidFun* which provides 2D physics simulation, and *GLFW* which is an *OpenGL* loader.
 Both of them are included in the `third_party` directory, so you don't have to install them by yourself.
 But you have to install **their** dependencies as listed below:

 ***For Linux***